se4u/neural_wfst/README.md

 ## Instructions ##

+Run the following command to compile the WFST portion of the model:

+         $ cd src/python/transducer
+         $ make # Make transducer.so and copy to src
+         $ cd - # Go back to toplevel

-The following command would train the neural transducer model on the `4th` fold of the `rP-pA` morphological transduction task.
+The following command will train the neural transducer model on the `4th` fold of the `rP-pA` morphological transduction task.
 The test file is not used at this point.

      PYTHONPATH=$PWD/src/python python -c "import transducer_score; print (
            transducer_score.main(train_fn='res/celex/rP-pA/0500/4/train',